Quasilius-Starlord/Tezverse/README.md

 ### Install temple tezos wallet browser extention on your browser
 ### Follow below steps and start backend followed by frontend

-**Project Runs on Jakartanet Test Network.
-Make sure to have switched to specified test network in your temple tezos wallet before use**
+### Project Runs on `Jakartanet Test Network`.
+Make sure to have switched to specified test network in your temple tezos wallet before use

 ## Steps to start Backend.